 IBM’s mojo was its business management culture.
 Sure, we relied on various sales pipeline management tools, CRM, complex spreadsheet apps, SAP, you name it but culture was the key.
 Peer-standing and upward mobility was largely a function of how well you managed your business—department heads and individuals alike.
 Apple’s mojo was its delight culture.
 There’s no doubt they knew how to design, build, and sell hardware devices but their mojo was creating delight.
 Peer-standing and upward mobility was a function of your ability to deliver delight to customers.
 Just ask Jony Ive.
 Sir Jonathan Ive.
 He was 9 years old when the Apple I launched.
 Today he’s arguably the most powerful person at Apple.
 And all he ever did was deliver delight.

-Yesterday, Ginni Rometty and Tim Cook announced a new strategic alliance between IBM and Apple.
-The details of the alliance is inoccuous at first glance—IBM will create industry-specific iOS apps and connect them to their cloud service for business.
+CEOs Ginni Rometty and Tim Cook recently announced a new strategic alliance between IBM and Apple.
+The details of the alliance are innocuous at first glance—IBM will create industry-specific iOS apps and connect them to their cloud service for business.
 Apple gets into the enterprise, IBM gets their cloud infrastructure into the iOS eco-system.
 IBM still thinks infrastructure is the big play.
 Apple still thinks delight will sell.
 Only a fool would sell them short.